Phaxboi/predicting-patient-outcome/README.md

 *****PREPARE FEATURE DATA AND GENERAL CLEANUP OF THE DATA*****

-python -m prepare_features --subject_root_path {root directory for generated subject folders}
+python -m prepare_features --subjects_root_path {root directory for generated subject folders}

 Since the time series data for each episode will have different formats for all patients (measurements not done at the same time for all patients) we need to do some more work on it before we can generate fefature vectors.
 This mostly consist of imputing missing values.
+This module will generate an 'episodeX_timeseries_48h.csv' for each episode, it consists of values every 30 minutes of the first 48h for each patient, missing values have been imputed using mean values.